mharyam/BASIC_ALGORITHM_PROJECT/explanation_1.md

    The space complexity is 0(log(n))

-3) Huffman Coding:
-    I used a Node class and then stored all the node data in a list
+3) Problem 3: Rearrange Array Digit:
-   The time complexity is 0(log(n))
-    The space complexity is 0(n)
+   The time complexity is 0(log(n)) because I didn't traverse through all the list The space complexity is 0(log(n))

-4) Active Directory:
-   I am using a list to add all the group and users
+4) Problem 4: Dutch National Flag:
+    I made a single traversal
     The worst case is  O(n)
     The space complexity is 0(n)

-5)Block Chain:
-    I am using Linked list to append and get
+5)Problem 5: Autocomplete with Tries:
-    The Time complexity is O(1)
+    The Time complexity is O(log(n))
     The space complexity is 0(n)

-6) Union and Intersection:
+6) Problem 6 Max and Min in a Unsorted Array:
-    I am using Linked list to add and get intersection The worst case is 0(n), because it loops through both linked list to get result The space complexity is 0(n)
+    The worst case is 0(n), because I am traversing through the integer range The space complexity is 0(n)

+7) Problem 7: HTTPRouter using a Trie:
+    The Time complexity is O(log(n))
+    The space complexity is 0(n)